-Many have come to see us here at after seeing family members or close friends suffer traumatic brain injuries.
+Many have come to see us here at The Law Office of Michael J. Joshi after seeing family members or close friends suffer traumatic brain injuries.
 If you have had to endure a similar ordeal, then you likely share the same thought process.
 Your concerns in the immediate aftermath of such an accident are not on what sort of legal recourse might be available, but rather to what extent you can expect your loved ones to recover.
 While each individual injury case is different, there are certain clinical indicators that might offer an idea of what your family member or friend’s long-term outlook may be.

 Clinicians employ an observation test known as the Glasgow Coma Scale to test the responsiveness of TBI victims.
 This test measures three separate response components: